ElenaCoder/random-api/README.md

 🔔 🔔 🔔
 ---

-# Random Number Generator App (SvelteKit and Hono)
+# Random Number Generator App

 ## Overview

 This is a fullstack application built using **SvelteKit** for the frontend and **Hono** running on **Deno** for the backend.
-The application generates random numbers via an API call to the backend, which is then displayed on the frontend.
-The project demonstrates a simple setup where client-side and server-side functionalities are combined.
+The application generates random numbers via an API call to the backend, which are then displayed on the frontend.
+In this project, the server-side and client-side have been merged, with the client-side (static assets) served directly from the Deno server.
+The project demonstrates a simple setup where both the frontend and backend are integrated and deployed together.

 ## Features